 Chicory root is prebiotic, and the Active9 probiotics both work together to provide healthy digestion.
-The sweet potatoes give this recipe a great flavor, and overall, there is 24% crude protein and 14% crude fat.
+The sweet potato gives this recipe a great flavor, and overall, there is 24% crude protein and 14% crude fat.
 On the downside, it contains brewers’ yeast, canola oil, and tomato pomace, all of which are controversial ingredients.
 However, this is an affordable option with only one meat source to reduce the potential for meat allergies.

 3. Kirkland Signature Nature’s Domain — Turkey Meal & Sweet Potato

 This kibble contains plenty of nutrition to provide overall health for your dog for all life stages.
 It is a grain-free formula with turkey meal as the primary ingredient.
 It’s nice that it contains only one meat source to reduce the potential for other allergies.
-Sweet potatoes give it a great flavor, as well as provide energy for the day.
+Sweet potato gives it a great flavor, as well as provide energy for the day.

 The Active9 probiotics are included and provide live, active cultures that are specific to a dog’s GI tract.
 Probiotics are essential for digestive health and a healthy immune system.
 Vitamin E and selenium are antioxidants that support overall health, while the salmon oil provides omega fatty acids and DHA.
 On the downside, this recipe has tomato pomace and canola oil, which are considered controversial ingredients.

 What Other Users Are Saying

-Here’s what other reviewers are commenting about Kirkland dog food:
+Here’s what other reviewers are commenting about Kirkland Signature dog food:

 This site reviewed Nature’s Domain and concluded, “These are all human-grade recipes with ingredients that bear positive impact on your four-legged buddy.
 Everything is fine tuned to the minute detail for adult dogs.”

 This site reviewed Nature’s Domain Puppy food and rated it an eight out 10.
 They state, “Kirkland Nature’s Domain Puppy Chicken & Pea is a high-quality dry puppy food.
 Its nutrient profile is above average and it provides an above-average proportion of protein and fat.”